tabrezansari/ic-react-alert/README.md

 ## Introductiosn

 `ic-react-alert` is a alert library for react applications.
 There is a `show` prop available for toggling alert component's visibility.
-And `onConfirm`props allow you have  control over alert component events.
+And `onConfirm` and `onCancel` props allow you have  control over alert component events.

 ## Install